 Highly Targeted Audience

-Want to reach out to all the biking enthusiasts in the state of South Carolina?
+Want to reach out to all the outdoor enthusiasts in South Carolina?
 No problem!
-Just a few clicks, and you can customize your audience based on location and interest.
+With just a few clicks, you can customize your audience and target them with ads about anything from bike racks to patio furniture.
 Now that’s the power of social media — something that you cannot expect from other modes of advertising.

 Besides social media, the only other effective way to reach out to such a specific set of the audience would be through cable television ads.
 Again, that may not particularly target bikers unless you sponsor a very specific show that is religiously watched by bikers.
 This may not always be possible nor financially feasible, and therefore most small businesses swear by social media.